SzymonNowakowski/ICCS-2023/README.md

     ./run_adult.sh
     ```
     this last command runs `run_something.sh` script with appropriate parameters, which in turn creates a SLURM job with `run_something.slurm` file.
+2. In case of a cluster-based distributed computations, one must manually concatenate the 20 result files

+### Promoter data set

+1. To get the Promoter results computed, run:
+    ```{bash}
+    cd real_data_experiments
+    mkdir results
+    Rscript promoter.R
+    ```
+    or, alternatively, run the distributed computations (making sure the `run_something.slurm` file matches your computation cluster settings) with:
+    ```{bash}
+    cd real_data_experiments
+    ./run_promoter.sh
+    ```
+    this last command runs `run_something.sh` script with appropriate parameters, which in turn creates a SLURM job with `run_something.slurm` file.
-2. In case of a cluster distributed computations, one must manually concatenate the result files
+2. In case of a cluster-based distributed computations, one must manually concatenate the 50 result files